KakiRamesh/Ram/_teaching/2015-spring-teaching-2.md

 ---
 title: "Artificial intelligence for Robotics"
 collection: teaching
-type: "Undergraduate course"
+type: "Post-Graduate course"
 permalink: # URL
 venue: "BITS Pilani, Mechanical"
 date: 2024-01-15
 location: "Hyderabad, India"
 ---

-Data Science & Machine Learning Instructor, led 15 fourth yesr students of different departments at BITS Pilani.
-Taught from the basics of machine learning to high end models to deploy in robots for various operations.
+As a Data Science and Machine Learning Instructor, I mentored a diverse group of 15 postgraduate students from various departments at BITS Pilani.
+The comprehensive curriculum spanned from foundational machine learning concepts to advanced models, culminating in their practical application for robotic operations deployment.